 After the mid-1970s, per capita consumption remains relatively constant in California but continues to grow in the U.S. overall.
 Californians consume 40 percent less electricity per person because of factors ranging from climate and household size to fuel and industry mixes and the state's aggressive energy policies.
 More about Statewide Energy Demand.

 The California Energy Commission is tracking progress toward achieving the state's renewables portfolio standards (RPS) for each compliance period.
 Also, the Energy Commission is tracking progress toward the 12,000 MW goal for renewable distributed generation, and the status of permitting and construction of new renewable energy facilities in California.
 More about Renewable Energy.

-Governor Brown has signed an Executive Order laying the foundation to support 1.5 million zero-emission vehicles (ZEVs) by 2025 and published a ZEV Action Plan.
-As part of its work on electric vehicles, the Energy Commission forecasts ZEV sales and helps to set up a strategic electric vehicle charging network.
+Governor Brown signed an executive order laying the foundation to support 1.5 million zero-emission vehicles (ZEVs) by 2025 and published a ZEV Action Plan.
+As part of its work on electric vehicles, the Energy Commission provides funding for electric vehicle charging infrastructure and guidance on electric vehicle infrastructure deployment.
 More about Plug-in Electric Vehicles.

 Reliance on Coal

 In 2012, electricity supplies from existing coal and petroleum coke plants was about 8 percent of total firm energy requirements to serve California loads.
 Over 90 percent came from out-of-state power plants.
 By 2022, energy from coal is expected to decline to 4.7 percent of California's total firm energy requirements.
 More about Current and Expected Energy from Coal for California.